Skip to main content

 With CIMD the client_id is itself an HTTPS URL that dereferences to the client’s OAuth registration metadata.
 There is no per-client database and no POST /register round-trip: at /authorize, the server fetches the client_id URL, verifies the document is self-referential (its client_id field equals the URL it was served from), and checks the requested redirect_uri against the document’s redirect_uris.
 Because the document is self-asserted, the consent screen must display the host of the client_id URL (not the client_name field) as the relying party, and the listed redirect_uris should be required to be same-origin with the client_id URL.

-Claude attempts CIMD when the authorization-server metadata includes client_id_metadata_document_supported: true.
-Also include "none" in token_endpoint_auth_methods_supported: a URL-identified client is public by definition, so the token endpoint must accept PKCE-only requests without a client secret.
-If client_id_metadata_document_supported is absent, Claude falls back to looking for a registration_endpoint.
+Claude selects CIMD only when the authorization-server metadata advertises both client_id_metadata_document_supported: true and "none" in token_endpoint_auth_methods_supported.
+The second is required because Claude’s CIMD client authenticates as a public client (token_endpoint_auth_method: "none"), so the token endpoint must accept PKCE-only requests without a client secret.
+If either property is missing, Claude falls back to looking for a registration_endpoint.

 For native clients, compare loopback IP redirect_uri values (http://127.0.0.1/…, http://[::1]/…) with the port ignored, per RFC 8252 section 7.3 — native apps bind an ephemeral port at runtime.
 RFC 8252 section 8.3 discourages http://localhost/…, but Claude Code declares it in its CIMD and binds an ephemeral port at runtime, so apply the same port-agnostic match to localhost for compatibility.
 The sample’s redirectUriAllowed() helper shows the comparison.